 Because technology has improved, it’s less risky than it used to be when installing them at the same time.
 It doesn’t cost so much either.

 Improvements in technology have reduced the high costs and risks associated with simultaneous installation.

-Academic writing features more general objectives rather than personal.
-Therefore, it includes fewer words referring to the writer or the reader.
+Academic Writing features more general objectives rather than personal ones.
+Thus, it includes fewer words referring to the writer or the reader.
 It also means that the main focus should be on the information you’re giving and the arguments you’re making, rather than yourself.

-Relationships of text in academic writing should be shown explicitly.
+Relationships of text in Academic Writing should be shown explicitly.
 It’s the writer’s responsibility to make it clear to the reader how various parts of the narrative are related.
-These connections can be made explicit by using different signaling words like:
+These connections become explicit by using different signaling words like: